 The U.S. Food and Drug Administration (FDA) is authorized to perform random inspections and audits, and these inspections can lead to FDA warning letters and FDA Form 483 observations.
-Quality managers must take several proactive steps to reduce the risk of warning letters which has been outlined below.
+Quality managers must take several proactive steps to reduce the risk of warning letters which have been outlined below.

 First, let’s define and understand the meaning of warning letters and Form 483 observations.
 Warning letters are considered to be informal and advisory by the FDA.
-Nevertheless, organizations are expected to voluntarily comply with the law and to take corrective actions.
+Nevertheless, organizations are expected to voluntarily comply with the law and take corrective actions.
 The FDA Form 483 provides support for the alleged violation and communicates the concerns discovered during the inspection.

 Organizations are given an opportunity to voluntarily and promptly respond in writing and include a corrective action plan.
 However, if issues highlighted by the FDA are not addressed and communicated in a timely manner, the FDA will initiate an enforcement action, and these actions can include product recalls, fines, penalties, and, of course, your reputation is at stake.

 Here are some tips on how to avoid a warning letter and form 483 observation: